Documentation Index

 is_default | bool | no | Whether this binding is the fallback when a sandbox does not specify a profile.
 Exactly one binding per runner must be true. |

-The runner’s profile_bindings list is replaced as a whole on each edit.
-Any binding omitted from the patch is detached from the runner, so the patch must include every binding you want to keep, not just the ones being added or changed.
-Matching is by profile_template_id.
+Each edit replaces the runner’s profile_bindings list as a whole.
+The service detaches any binding omitted from the patch, so the patch must include every binding you want to keep, not just the ones you add or change.
+The service matches bindings by profile_template_id.

 Validation rules